Applications for 2023 open on:

-- 2nd November – Places will be confirmed by email by this date and payment, where relevant, will be requested.
+- 2nd November – Places confirmed by email and payment, where relevant, will be requested.

-- 4th November – For those who already have their route bear in mind this is the earliest day you can submit it.
+- 4th November – the earliest day you can submit your route.
 Please don’t send it any earlier!

 - 21st November – Closing date for payments.
-Any places that are not paid for within 2 weeks of a place being offered will be given to those initially unlucky in the draw.
+Any places not paid for will be given to those on the reserve list.

 - 14th December – last chance to withdraw without losing your entry fee.

-If you haven’t submitted your route yet it’s definitely time to unfurl some maps – especially if you have a few Challenges under your belt.
+If you haven’t submitted your route yet it’s definitely time to unfurl some maps.

 - 17th January – Deadline for route submission if you, or anyone in your group, have completed 5 or more crossings.

 Only three weeks left to finalise your route!

 - 21st February – Deadline if you, or all of your group, have completed fewer than 5 Challenges.